New Zealand Schools: Ngā Kura o Aotearoa (2015) Publications

 That is why we have embarked on a programme of educational reform to raise achievement levels for all students.
 Key components of that programme are:

-- The challenging Better Public Service targets we have set to focus ourselves and the education sector on raising achievement levels for all students
+- the challenging Better Public Service targets we have set in order to focus ourselves and the education sector on raising achievement levels for all students.

 These changes are equipping teachers, principals, parents, whānau and the wider community with the information and tools they need to raise student achievement.